maxnd/mxMarkEdit/README.md

 The `Show words recurrence form` menu item opens a form with the list of all the words used in the current document, excluded the possible YAML headings (`title:`, `author:` etc.), and their recurrence, that is how many times they appear in the document.
 By default, the list is sorted by recurrence, but it’s possible to click on the radio item `Sort by words`, at the right bottom, to sort the list by name.
 Below the grid there is a field in which it’s possible to type the words that should not be considered, like articles, separated by commas.
 These words are automatically sorted.
 Below this field, there are some buttons to include the word selected in the grid within the words to skip, to update the results after having changed the words to skip, to copy in the clipboard the content of the grid and to close the form.

 The `Edit - Disable formatting` menu item prevents the formatting of the text, except the normal font name, its color, size and line spacing, greatly improving the performance of the app with very large documents.
-In the options, it's possible to set the number of characters of a document beyond which it's loaded without formatting, that is just activating automatically this functionality.
+In the options, it’s possible to set the number of characters of a document beyond which it’s loaded without formatting, that is just activating automatically this functionality.

 The `Tools - Optimize presentation...` menu item creates a copy of the current presentation optimized to be shown with mxMarkEdit, and saves it with the name of the file in use plus ` - mxMarkEdit` addition.
 Basically, the various items of first level are separated by an empty paragraph, and the repeated titles of the slides are removed.